OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation-quickstart/js/README.md

 5. Update the `.env` configuration for the bot to use the `BotId` and `BotPassword` (Note the BotId is the AppId created in step 1 (Setup for Bot), the BotPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

+6. Setup Manifest for Teams

+- **This step is specific to Teams.**
+    - Edit the `manifest.json` contained in the `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
+    - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

 ## Running the sample